Site icon Tom Kurz's Weblog

-Here is what Pete Carroll, one of the most successfull college football coaches in the country, said on CBS News’ 60 Minutes:
+Here is what Pete Carroll, one of the most successful college football coaches in the country, said on CBS News’ 60 Minutes:

 “A great coach once said that the best players don’t always win, the players that play the best do.
 That’s why we work so hard.
 That’s why we train so hard.
 That’s why we focus so much on practicing better than anybody’s ever practiced before.”